sourceduty/Set_Stage_Design/README.md

 > Alex: "*I like to watch movies and I don't like to record videos or produce movies.*"

 > "*Set and stage design for video and audio productions is not a serious focus of my work.*"

-> "*Someone please make an AI-inspired custom GPT movie with a retro setting.*"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.